Logulokesh/voice-tutor/README.md

-# Voice Tutor – Open-Source, Offline Educational Assistant
+# Voice Tutor – Open-Source, Offline Educational Assistant Powered by Local LLM

 While tech giants pour AI into enterprise tools—think automated analytics or chatbots—let’s talk about something more grounded: helping kids learn when life’s too busy for one-on-one teaching. **Voice Tutor** is the answer—a **100% offline, open-source, voice-driven tutor** that’s free, flexible, and aligned with the **Victorian Curriculum F–10 Version 2.0** \[Victorian Curriculum and Assessment Authority\].
 It’s not a locked-down app that costs as much as a new phone.
 It’s a build-it-yourself kit, ready for you to tweak, break, and learn from.